fission-codes/spec/dialog/pomo_db/pomo_logic.md

 # 1. Introduction

-TODO: Now that the query language is described in a few layers, some of these details should be pulled out of PomoLogic so they can be reused for non-recursive queries: PomoRA is probably the place for that.

 The semantics of PomoLogic match those of Datalog, extended to support queries over time against a dynamic and content-addressable database.

 By restricting the expressivity of the engine in this way, it's able to take advantage of the CALM Theorem to ensure the confluence of any programs written using the system.

 Datalog is a relational query language that operates on a database of tuples, named atoms, using programmer defined rules, in order to compute a view over that database.

-The following section serves as a brief introduction to Datalog, but a comprehensive description of the language and its various extensions is beyond the scope of this specification, and more complete treatments can be found in the [research appendices](./RESEARCH.md).
+The following section serves as a brief introduction to Datalog, but a comprehensive description of the language and its various extensions is beyond the scope of this specification, and more complete treatments can be found in the [research appendices](../RESEARCH.md).

 ## 1.1 Notation

 This section briefly describes a high-level notation for Datalog, as it relates to PomoLogic, for the purposes of discussing the semantics of the system.
-An example DSL is [also available](./datalog-dsl.md).
+An example DSL is [also available](datalog-dsl.md).

 TODO: Either make this file or put that info elsewhere.

 ### Terms

 A Datalog term is either a constant, or a variable.
 Variables begin with an uppercase character, and constants are written as literals.

-The allowed types are defined in [section 1.2](#types).

 ### Atoms